cbastienbaron/defi-portfolio/README.md

   3. Run the DeFiPortfolioManagement.exe (The first startup can take some time!)
   4. Click on update databse (left bottom corner)
   5. Setup is done and you can analyse your rewards and commissions.
-  6. After closing the DefiPortfolioManagement you can close the defid.exe
+  6. After closing the DefiPortfolioManagement you can close the Defid.exe

 # Functionality description:
 Update Database: